Shortfinned worm eel

-The shortfinned worm eel (Scolecenchelys australis, also known commonly as the shortfin worm eel, the worm eel, the southern worm eel, the Down's worm eel, the Iredale's worm eel, or the Scotts worm eel) is an eel in the family Ophichthidae (worm/snake eels).
+The shortfinned worm eel (Scolecenchelys australis, also known commonly as the shortfin worm eel, worm eel, southern worm eel, Down's worm eel, or Tasmanian worm eel) is an eel in the family Ophichthidae (worm/snake eels).
 It was described by William John Macleay in 1881, originally under the genus Muraenichthys.
 It is a marine, temperate water-dwelling eel which is known from Australia, in the southwestern Pacific Ocean.
 It forms large colonies which inhabit burrows in soft sediments.
 Males can reach a maximum total length of 40 cm.

 The shortfinned worm eel's diet consists primarily of benthic crustaceans and polychaetes.